ObjectBoxPC/olq/README.md

 The main program is compatible with ECMAScript 5 (when the JSON functions were added).
 The code can be shortened by using some ECMAScript 6 features (`olq_es6.js`), namely template literals and arrow functions.

+## Lua

+The program is compatible with Lua 5.0.

 ## Perl

 The main program is compatible with Perl 5.8.0 (when the POSIX-style positional format specifiers were introduced for `printf`).
 Like in C, the main program does not assume a particular character encoding, although it does use POSIX-style positional format specifiers as mentioned previously.
 The code can be shortened a bit by assuming that the character encoding is ASCII (`olq_ascii.pl`).